ResearchComputing/Documentation/docs/cloud/aws/getting-started/customer-permission-boundary.md

 On Step 2 of the 'Create role' or 'Create user' wizard, search for and add the "Customer_Admin_PermissionBoundary" Policy to the 'Set permissions boundary' section.

 ![](images/customer-permission-boundary/permission-boundary.jpeg)

+Couldn't find what you need?
+[Provide your feedback on these docs!](https://forms.gle/bSQEeFrdvyeQWPtW9)